-The Shoulder of Mutton was one of the very earliest Hucknall Huthwaite beer houses to emerge with recognisable sign.
-Final 2002 closure ended a currently known 174 years.
+The Shoulder of Mutton was one of three very earliest Hucknall Huthwaite beer houses to emerge with recognisable sign.
+Final 2002 closure ended a currently known 180 years.
 Far earlier licensed use seems highly probable, just as yet undiscovered.

-Trade directories basically identified 19th century publicans beginning 1828.
-Farmer Thomas Marshall so far dates earliest claim, further confirmed in August 1829, when his house at sign of the Shoulder of Mutton hosted an auction for several Hucknall Huthwaite cottager dwellings.
+Victualler 1822 licensing has predated trade directories identifying publicans.
+Farmer Thomas Marshall so far still dates earliest claim, further confirmed in August 1829, when his house at sign of the Shoulder of Mutton hosted an auction for several Hucknall Huthwaite cottager dwellings.

 Following year finds Timothy Woodhead has taken over.
 He hosts an 1833 inquest into accidental death of a two year old Mary Trueman among Mellors pit, conducted by Coroner Chris Swann.
 This shows another common use for pubs able to accommodate larger meetings.
 His 1853 listing identifies how it served twin trades as butcher, which gives likely associated reason for the initial choice of pub naming.
 Their slaughterhouse kept supporting beer sales throughout same longer term keep by Joseph Clay.